 I’m often the token American in a group of friends, which means I frequently field questions about the inner thoughts and motivations of the “typical American”.
-This is tough because one, I’m not a typical American, (the fact that I’m writing this from Japan is proof of that) and two, I don’t know what a typical American is, exactly.
+This is tough because one, I’m not a typical American, (the fact that I’m writing this from Japan is proof of that) and two, I don’t know what a typical American is.
 It’s difficult to make blanket statements about the attitudes and behaviors of Americans, because it’s such a large and diverse country.
-I grew up in Hawaii and then moved to New York in high school, (which might as well have been another country for all of the similarities the two places shared), so I’m usually hesitant about making generalizations.
+I grew up in Hawaii and then moved to New York in high school (which might as well have been another country for all of the similarities the two places shared), so I’m usually hesitant about making generalizations.

 But today I was once again confronted with an American stereotype that I just had to share.